European shares fall as BHP, StanChart updates weigh

 By Atul Prakash

-LONDON, Feb 23 European shares retreated on Tuesday, with falling commodities prices and disappointing updates from Standard Chartered and BHP Billiton weighing on the market.
+LONDON, Feb 23 European shares retreated on Tuesday, with falling commodities prices and disappointing updates from Standard Chartered and BHP Billiton putting pressure on the market.

-Shares in BHP Billiton dropped 4.3 percent after the miner slashed its interim dividend by 75 percent, abandoning a long-held policy of steady or higher payouts, and reporting its first net loss in more than 16 years.
+Shares in miner BHP Billiton dropped 3 percent after it slashed its interim dividend by 75 percent, abandoning a long-held policy of steady or higher payouts, and reporting a six-month net loss of $5.67 billion, its first in more than 16 years.

+"The dividend at BHP Billiton had looked in doubt for some time," Steve Clayton, head of equity research at Hargreaves Lansdown, said.

-The pan-European FTSEurofirst 300 index was down 0.3 percent by 1121 GMT after hitting a two-week high on Monday.
+The pan-European FTSEurofirst 300 index was down 0.3 percent by 0852 GMT.
+The index closed 1.7 percent higher on Monday after hitting a two-week high.
+It is down nearly 10 percent so far this year.

 * Indexes end: Dow -0.11 pct, S&P -0.15 pct, Nasdaq +0.09 pct (Updates to close)